1. What is atezolizumab?

 When used to treat secondary breast cancer, atezolizumab is given in combination with the chemotherapy drug nab-paclitaxel (Abraxane).

-Nab-paclitaxel is given as an intravenous (into a vein) infusion over four-weeks.
-This is usually every week for three weeks followed by a one-week break.
-This four-week timeframe is known as a cycle.
+Nab-paclitaxel is given as an intravenous (into a vein) infusion over 4 weeks.
+This is usually every week for 3 weeks followed by a 1 week break.
+This 4 week timeframe is known as a cycle.
 Nab paclitaxel is given over 30 minutes.

-Atezolizumab is given every two weeks as an intravenous infusion.
+Atezolizumab is given every 2 weeks as an intravenous infusion.
 The first infusion of atezolizumab is usually given over an hour.
 Future doses may be given over 30 minutes.

-You’ll be asked to stay in the hospital for several hours after your first few treatments to ensure you’re not feeling unwell.
+You’ll be asked to stay in the hospital for several hours after your first few treatments to make sure you're feeling well.

 The most common way of giving chemotherapy involves inserting a small needle and plastic tube called a cannula into a vein, either in the back of the hand or lower arm.
 The needle is removed and the plastic tube left in place.